arazabedi/bitcoin-test/README.md

 - [Next.js](https://nextjs.org/) - React framework for building web applications.
 - [Blockchain.info API](https://www.blockchain.com/api/exchange_rates_api) - API for fetching real-time Bitcoin prices.

-## Contributing

-If you find a bug, have a feature request, or would like to contribute, please open an issue or create a pull request.

 ## License

 This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details.

----

-Feel free to customize the README to fit the specific details of your project.
-Include any additional information you think is relevant or necessary.